thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 If everything goes well, your package.json will now have `Sass` & `bootstrap` as a dependency.
 You will also have a folder named **node_modules** which have the source for our dependencies.

-Now let's create our source files. we will have 2 files, `index.html` & `bootstrap.scss`.
+Now let's create our source files.
+We will have 2 files, `index.html` & `bootstrap.scss`.
 Add a very basic boilerplate to your `index.html` file.

-<p class="message info">You can hit <kbd>! + Tab</kbd> in a <code>html</code> file to create a basic html boilerpate inside VS Code using <a href="https://emmet.io/">emmet</a>.</p>
+<p class="message info">You can hit <kbd>! + Tab</kbd> in a <code>html</code> file to create a basic HTML boilerplate inside VS Code using <a href="https://emmet.io/">emmet</a>.</p>

-Now that we have our setup done, let's move on to the good part. open `bootstrap.scss` file inside your code editor & paste the below snippet.
+Now that we have our setup done, let's move on to the good part.
+Open `bootstrap.scss` file inside your code editor & paste the below snippet.

 ```scss
 // 1.
 Functions